Superstar: The Karen Carpenter Story: Plot

 The tone of the film is sympathetic to Karen, especially in regard to her anorexia, but much of that sympathy is seemingly gained by making the other characters unsympathetic.
 Karen's parents, Harold and Agnes, are portrayed as overly controlling, attempting to keep Karen living at home even after she turned twenty-five.
 Agnes was portrayed as unaware of the extent of Karen's problem with anorexia.
 The duo's initial meeting with A&M Records owner Herb Alpert (who is simply called Mr. A&M in the credits) was inter-cut with stock footage of Vietnam War scenes.
-Richard Carpenter was portrayed as a rampant perfectionist who frequently sided with his parents against Karen, and he was also depicted as being more concerned with his and Karen's careers than with Karen's health.
+Richard Carpenter was portrayed as a rampant perfectionist who frequently sided with his parents against Karen and was more concerned with his and Karen's careers than with Karen's health.
 This culminated in a scene where Richard berates a fatigued and obviously ill Karen for not meeting business demands, yelling at her, "What are you trying to do?
 Ruin both of our careers?", causing her to break down in tears.
 Haynes then insinuated, during a fight between Richard and Karen over her renewed use of Ex-Lax, that Richard had a secret that he did not want his parents to know about.
 Haynes' dark treatment of the film included using black captions which often blend in with the scene, rendering them unreadable.

 Haynes also works spanking, a common theme in his works, into the film, through a repeated segment featuring a black-and-white overhead view of someone administering an over-the-knee spanking to the bare-bottomed adult Barbie Karen.
 The meaning of this segment is never discussed, leaving it to the viewer's imagination and serving as a motif breaking any intention of normality in the film.